-Laboratory Phlebotomy courses are designed to train individuals to properly collect and handle blood specimens for laboratory testing and to interact with health care personnel, patients, and the general public.
-The courses are designed to prepare individuals to write the Clinical Laboratory Phlebotomist Examination.
+Laboratory Phlebotomy courses are designed to train individuals to properly collect and handle blood specimens for laboratory texting and to interact with health care personnel, patients, and the general public.
+Phlebotomists are an important part of the laboratory team and are often the only part of the laboratory staff to see the patient.
+The courses are designed to prepare individuals to take the American Society of Phlebotomy Technicians (ASPT) certification exam.

-Applicants must possess a GED or high school diploma and complete all general application requirements.
-Students must be admitted to the College.
-Prior to clinical placement the student must show proof of hospitalization insurance.
+Applicants must possess a GED or high school diploma and complete all general application requirements for the College.
+Unconditional admission to the College is required and original transcripts from all colleges attended must be in the Office of Student Services.